Akshaylokhande004/PCOS-detection-using-machine-learning-/README.md

-**PCOS Detection Using Machine Learning**
+# PCOS Detection Using Machine Learning

-Project Overview
+## Overview
-This project aims to develop an intelligent system for detecting Polycystic Ovary Syndrome (PCOS) from ultrasound images using Machine Learning techniques.
-The system is based on a Convolutional Neural Network (CNN) for image feature extraction, coupled with an ensemble learning model for classification.
+This project aims to develop an intelligent system for detecting **Polycystic Ovary Syndrome (PCOS)** using machine learning techniques.
+The system analyzes ultrasound images of ovaries to detect the presence of ovarian cysts.
+A **Convolutional Neural Network (CNN)** is used for feature extraction from ultrasound images, and an **ensemble learning model** classifies whether the ovary is affected by PCOS.

-PCOS is a hormonal disorder that affects women’s reproductive health, often leading to infertility due to the formation of cysts in the ovaries.
-Early and accurate diagnosis is critical for effective treatment and symptom management.
-This project offers a computer-aided solution to identify PCOS from ovary ultrasound images, improving diagnostic accuracy and reducing manual errors.
+PCOS is a hormonal disorder common among women of reproductive age, and early detection is crucial for managing its symptoms and complications.

-Features
+## Features
-Convolutional Neural Network (CNN) for automated feature extraction from ultrasound images.
+- **Convolutional Neural Network (CNN)** for automated feature extraction.
-Transfer Learning techniques applied for improved model accuracy.
+- **Transfer Learning** for improved model performance.
-Stacking Ensemble Method with conventional machine learning algorithms (e.g., SVM, Random Forest) to classify PCOS.
+- **Ensemble Learning** with base learners (e.g., Random Forest, SVM) and boosting/bagging for final classification.
-User Interface for uploading ultrasound images and receiving diagnostic results.
+- **Graphical User Interface (GUI)** for easy use, built with Tkinter, allowing users to upload images and receive PCOS predictions.

-Project Structure

-├── dataset/           # Directory containing ultrasound images ├── models/            # Pretrained models and trained weights ├── src/               # Source code for model training and testing │   ├── cnn_model.py   # CNN model definition
-│   ├── ensemble.py    # Ensemble model code
-│   ├── preprocess.py  # Preprocessing functions (e.g., image normalization)
-│   ├── predict.py     # Script for PCOS prediction from an ultrasound image
-├── app/               # User interface files (Tkinter-based) │   ├── main.py        # Main app file to launch the interface
-├── requirements.txt   # Required libraries and dependencies
-├── README.md          # Project readme (this file)

-Getting Started
+- High **accuracy** of up to **99.9%** based on the dataset.

+## Installation

-    Prerequisites
+### Prerequisites
-        Python 3.x
-        TensorFlow/Keras for deep learning
-        OpenCV for image processing
-        Pillow for image manipulation
+- **Python 3.x**
-        Tkinter for the GUI
+- **TensorFlow/Keras** for building the CNN.
+- **OpenCV** for image processing.
-        NumPy and Pandas for data handling
+- **Pillow** for handling images in Tkinter.

-**Model Performance**
-The model achieved up to 99% accuracy in classifying PCOS from a test dataset of ultrasound images.
-The use of CNN and transfer learning significantly improved diagnostic accuracy and reduced training time.

-**Future Enhancements**
-Extend the model to support multiple imaging modalities such as CT or MRI.
+- **NumPy** for numerical operations.

+Usage
+GUI: The graphical interface allows users to upload ultrasound images and view predictions on whether PCOS is detected.
+Command Line: Use the predict.py script for command-line predictions, specifying the image path as input.
+Model Performance
+The CNN model achieved an accuracy of 99.9% on the training set and 96-99% on various test datasets of ultrasound images.
+This high accuracy makes it a reliable tool for diagnosing PCOS.

+Future Enhancements
+Integrate additional imaging techniques such as MRI or CT scans to improve diagnostic accuracy.
+Develop a web-based or mobile app for broader accessibility.
-Implement remote PCOS monitoring using mobile health applications or telemedicine.
+Implement real-time monitoring using telemedicine platforms.